jcmf/glulx-strings/README.md

           u16 unicode_addr + 1 + 2*i

-Now we can make a routine that decodes a string at a given byte address and returns it, or returns null if we can somehow tell that there's no valid string starting at that address.
+Now we can make a routine that decodes a string at a given byte address and returns it (along with its end address), or returns null if we can somehow tell that there's no valid string starting at that address.
 I guess I'll try to be a bit strict about it, because the clues for where to find strings seem a bit less reliable than they did for Glulx.

 You can read about the gory details in section 3 of the spec, but the basic idea here is that every string is always represented as